nose-devs/nose2/docs/plugins/mp.rst

 the port address is 0 or omitted, a random open port is used.
 If the setting is omitted or or blank, then sockets are not used unless nose is being executed on Windows.
 In which case, an address on the loop back interface and a random port are used.
-Whenever, used processes employ a random shared key for authentication.
+Whenever used, processes employ a random shared key for authentication.

 Guidelines for Test Authors